AVSLab/basilisk/docs/source/Learn/makingModules/cppModules/cppModules-2.rst

 ``moduleID()``
     Returns the ``int64_t`` ID value of the module which wrote the message.
 Note that C/C++ module ID's are strictly positive, while Python module ID's are strictly negative.

-``zeroMsgPayload()``
+``zeroMsgPayload``
-    Returns a zero'd structure copy of the message type associated with this input message.
+    Zero'd structure copy of the message type associated with this input message.

 These methods are called using standard C++ class syntax, such as